balanced/balanced.github.com/_posts/2014-01-22-push-to-cards.md

 [Wanderable](https://wanderable.com/),
 [Crowdtilt](https://www.crowdtilt.com/), and
 [InstantCab](http://instantcab.com/).
+I don't think it would have been possible to take this approach to product validation prior to a white-labeled crowdfunding platform like [Crowdhoster](http://www.crowdhoster.com/) or without taking an open approach to building a business and communicating with customers.
+This post talks about our reasoning and approach towards developing a new product.

 We don't have the flexibility to try out functionality in our API.
 We either release and support it forever, or we never build it at all.
 It's just not